WebDev9000/extra-network-browser/README.md

 5) From api folder: `node index` *(this starts the backend that'll deal with the filesystem)*

 6) In another terminal, from the `extra-network-browser` folder: `cd app && npm install` *(once)*
-7) From app folder: `npm run build` *(The React frontend - you only need to build **once** per update)*
+7) From app folder: `npm run dev` *(The React frontend)*

-8) From app folder: `npm run preview` *(or serve the dist folder with the webserver of your choice, such as nginx)*
+From here on, you can just use `node index` from the api folder to start the backend, and `npm run dev` from the app folder to start the frontend.

-From here on, you can just use `node index` from the api folder to start the backend, and `npm run preview` from the app folder to start the frontend.
+*(Note: you can also use `npm run build` followed by `npm run preview`, or serve the dist folder with the webserver of your choice, such as nginx.
+This will give slightly better performance.
+If you do so, you must rerun `npm run build` after any new updates or changes to the code.)*

 ---